Neuropsychological Evaluations

 Forensic Evaluations

 Forensic evaluations are specialized psychological or neuropsychological assessments conducted to address legal questions, rather than treatment or educational planning needs.
-These evaluations are designed to provide objective, evidence-based opinions that may inform court decisions or other legal proceedings regarding matters such as medical malpractice, custody or parenting disputes, guardianship questions, competency or capacity concerns, civil litigation, criminal matters, or other court-related issues.
+These evaluations are often designed to provide objective, evidence-based opinions that may inform court decisions or other legal proceedings regarding matters such as medical malpractice, custody or parenting disputes, guardianship questions, competency or capacity concerns, civil litigation, criminal matters, or other court-related issues.
 The focus of a forensic evaluation is not advocacy, but rather a careful, impartial assessment of relevant psychological, cognitive, and behavioral factors as they relate to the specific legal question at hand.

 Ocean State Assessment provides forensic evaluations on a case-by-case basis, depending on the referral question, scope, and alignment with current training and expertise.